UrbanMachine/create-python-lib/README.md

 # Updating a template on an existsing project
 1) Run `cruft update --allow-untracked-files` and follow the prompts.
 2) Resolve merge conflicts

+# Adding Codecov Support
+This process requires being an Admin on the github org.
+1) Go to [Codecov][https://about.codecov.io/sign-up/] and sign in with your Github.
+2) Go to the repository you wish to add, and select 'Activate'.
+3) Go to https://github.com/UrbanMachine/PROJECT_NAME/settings/secrets/actions, and create a new secret called `CODECOV_TOKEN`.
+Paste the token that is given under the "Overview" tab of https://app.codecov.io/gh/UrbanMachine/PROJECT_NAME/ as the value.
+4) You should now be able to see code coverage under codecov!